finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<FundsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
-            var scope = "scope_example";  // string | The scope of the Fund for the valuation point to be deleted. var code = "code_example";  // string | The code of the Fund containing the Valuation Point to be deleted.
-Together with the scope this uniquely identifies the Fund. var diaryEntryCode = "diaryEntryCode_example";  // string | The diary entry code for the valuation Point to be deleted. var navTypeCode = "navTypeCode_example";  // string? | When provided, Deletes the Valuation Point against the specified NAV Type.
-When not provided the Primary NAV Type will be Deleted. (optional)
+            var scope = "scope_example";  // string | The scope of the Fund.
+            var code = "code_example";  // string | The code of the Fund.
+Together with the scope this uniquely identifies the Fund. var diaryEntryCode = "diaryEntryCode_example";  // string | The diary entry code for the valuation Point to be deleted. var navTypeCode = "navTypeCode_example";  // string? | When provided, deletes the Valuation Point against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

             try
             {